 This muffler fits straight onto the catalyser, whether it be the original or our sport version (+17hp).

 On average it takes about 2,0 hours to fit, including the time it takes to remove the original exhaust.
 It will be faster if the exhaust you're removing is in good condition, just as it may take longer if the reverse is true.
-These timing estimates do not take into account any PC specifications.

 You will need a car hoist for the job.
 The original exhaust is fairly easy to remove.